fabianmossberg/improve-everything/Pleo/Pleo.md

 12. Enter the code from my SMS.
 13. NOW i can approve the purchase.

-The whole idea with Pleo is to make thing simple.
+The whole idea with Pleo is to **make thing simple**.
 Pleo already has support for multiple users, so I know that the company and the user are two separate things in their system.

 Currenlty a commpany can be associated with multiple users, but please, let us associate users with multiple copanies, and make it easy to switch.

-What SHOULD happen when I need to do a 3d secure verification is:
+**What I think should happen** when I need to do a 3d secure verification is:

 1. Enter my card details on the website
 2. Submit the form, which kicks in 3D Secure, it asks me to verify the purchase in the app.
 3. Start the PLEO app on my phone
 4. Enter my passcode, or use FaceID to unlock the app.
 5. Approve the purcahse.
-The dialog should say something like
+The dialog should say something like this:

 <table><tr><td align="center">